Blendify/blender-manual/trunk/blender_docs/manual/render/post_process/multiview/usage.rst

 Anaglyph
    Render two differently filtered colored images for each eye.
    Anaglyph glasses are required.
-We support Red-Cyan, Green-Magenta and Yellow-Blue glasses.
+We support red-cyan, green-magenta and yellow-blue glasses.
 Interlace
    Render two images for each eye into one interlaced image.
    A 3D-ready monitor is required.
 We support Row, Column and Checkerboard Interleaved.